ministryofjustice/staff-infrastructure-smtp-relay-server/README.md

 *In the event of disaster recovery for the SMTP Relay Server it is recommended to roll forward with a fix than to roll back.
 If a rollback is still required, follow the steps in this guide*

 The SMTP service has no persistent data to restore in the event of disaster recovery as it is relaying emails from one destination to another.
-The configuration for the SMTP Relay Server is stored as parameters in Systems Manager (SSM) Parameter store and set in the various places it is required as defined in the terraform code.
+The configuration for the SMTP Relay Server is stored as parameters in Systems Manager (SSM) Parameter store and set in the various places it is required as defined in the code.
 As a result the code which is stored in the repositories is all that is needed to bring the service back online.

 ## Disaster Recovery Prerequisites